meadsteve/meadsteve.github.io/_posts/2022-09-12-making-python-fast-for-free.markdown

 ## Building a generic wheel for unsupported platforms
 I wanted to keep support in my library for platforms where the code could not be compiled, so I decided to have a final build step that publishes a pure python wheel without any compiled code.
+I modified my `setup.py` file to toggle the compilation step based on an environment variable.

 ```python
 if not bool(int(os.getenv('LAGOM_SKIP_COMPILE', '0'))):